MaastrichtU-BISS/FAIRmodels/README.md

 ## Actual models and interoperability
 The actual AI/ML models are Docker images, which contain a standardized REST API to describe input and output of the AI model.
 This input/output is similar to the input/output defined in the FAIR mdoel metadata.
 More details on developing the Docker image for a specific model can be found at [https://github.com/MaastrichtU-BISS/FAIRmodels-model-package](https://github.com/MaastrichtU-BISS/FAIRmodels-model-package).
 Afterwards, the docker image name can be incorporated into the FAIR model metadata.

+## Executing models
+To execute models, we have developed a Jupyter notebook to perform an example model validation.
+This Jupyter Notebook only requires:

+- the URI of the metadata
+- a dataset to perform the validation

+This example notebook can be found at [https://github.com/MaastrichtU-CDS/FAIVOR_models/blob/main/validation/validation.ipynb](https://github.com/MaastrichtU-CDS/FAIVOR_models/blob/main/validation/validation.ipynb)

 ## Searching FAIRmodels
 The current webpage contains a rudimentary visualisation of the FAIR model metadata.
 To search the model metadata, the JSON-LD objects can be loaded into an RDF database system, and afterwards searched using (preferably) SPARQL.
 One database which can parse JSON-LD objects and make them available in a SPARQL endpoint is [GraphDB](https://www.ontotext.com/products/graphdb/).